 Ski through cedar forests at this scenic Myoko resort

-Myoko Suginohara Ski Resort is home to Japan's longest ski run, at 8,500 meters in length
+Myoko Suginohara Ski Resort is home to one of Japan's longest ski runs, at 8,500 meters in length

 Night skiing is available at special times such as New Year's Eve and during local events